 Posted: June 14, 2015 Filed under: Articles, Day in History, Teasers

-Today in history — June 14, 1900 — In front of thousands of people, Sanford Ballard Dole took an oath to become Territory of Hawaii’s first governor.
+Today in history — June 14, 1900 — In front of thousands of people at Iolani Palace, Sanford Ballard Dole took an oath to become Territory of Hawaii’s first governor.
 Hawaii became a territory of the United States.
 Read more about it in “Governor Dole Takes the Oath.”

 “Governor Dole Takes the Oath”